Rapa FM Pader

 By Ekel Bonny Daniel

-Contrary to initial reports that suggested the motorcycle was stolen between 8:30 PM and 9:00 PM, eyewitnesses believe the incident may have occurred closer to 10:00 PM.
+Contrary to initial reports suggesting the motorcycle was stolen between 8:30 pm and 9:00 pm, eyewitnesses believe the incident may have occurred closer to 10:00 pm.

-Ms. Lillian Agenorwot, the hotel manager, clarified that Mr. Ojwini did not arrive at the hotel with a motorcycle on July 24.
+Ms Lillian Agenorwot, the hotel manager, clarified that Mr Ojwini did not arrive at the hotel with a motorcycle on 24 July.

 She expressed shock upon hearing the chairman claim over the phone that his motorcycle had been stolen from the hotel.

-A chapatti vendor operating near the hotel, who preferred to remain anonymous, backed the hotel’s account, saying he did not see Mr. Ojwini arrive on a motorcycle that evening.
+A chapatti vendor operating near the hotel, who preferred to remain anonymous, supported the hotel’s account, saying he did not see Mr Ojwini arrive on a motorcycle that evening.

-In a new statement to Rapa FM, Mr. Ojwini insisted he parked the motorcycle in front of the hotel that evening.
+In a new statement to Rapa FM, Mr Ojwini insisted that he had parked the motorcycle in front of the hotel that evening.

-“I thought the security guard had moved the motorcycle inside for safety.
+“I thought the security guard had moved the motorcycle inside for safekeeping.
 But when I returned the next morning, I found it missing,” he said.

 Police have confirmed that investigations are ongoing and urge anyone with information to report to the nearest police station.

-The incident has sparked broader debate over the management of government property, with officials reminding public servants that under the Public Service Standing Orders and the Anti-Corruption Act, 2009, negligence involving public assets may lead to personal liability, surcharges, or prosecution.
+The incident has sparked a broader debate over the management of government property, with officials reminding public servants that under the Public Service Standing Orders and the Anti-Corruption Act 2009, negligence involving public assets may lead to personal liability, surcharges, or prosecution.